chocoteam/choco-solver/src/sphinx/source/1_overview.rst

 The first version of Choco dates from the early 2000s.
 A few years later, Choco 2 has encountered a great success in both the academic and the industrial world.
 For maintenance issue, Choco has been completely rewritten in 2011, leading to Choco 3.
-The first beta version of Choco 3 has been released in 2012.
+The first beta version of Choco 3 has been released in 2012 and it has shown significant performance improvement.
+Choco 4 comes with a simpler modeling API.
 The latest version is Choco |release|.

 Main contributors